grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 ### Join Geodata with Thematic Data {#join-geodata-with-thematic-data}

-In the following chunk, the municipality geodata is extended (joined) with the thematic data over each municipality's unique identifier, so we end up with a data frame consisting of the thematic data as well as the geometries.
+In the following chunk, the municipality geodata is extended (joined) with the thematic data over each municipality’s unique identifier, so we end up with a data frame consisting of the thematic data as well as the geometries.
 Note that the class of this resulting object is still `sf` as well as `data.frame`.